 RADIUS Authentication

-The Junos OS supports RADIUS for central authentication of users on multiple routers or switches or security devices.
-To use RADIUS authentication on the device, you must configure information about one or more RADIUS servers on the network.
-You can also configure RADIUS accounting on the device to collect statistical data about the users logging in to or out from a LAN and sending the data to a RADIUS accounting server.
-For more information, read this topic.
+Junos OS supports RADIUS for central authentication of users on network devices.
+To use RADIUS authentication on the device, you (the network administrator) must configure information about one or more RADIUS servers on the network.
+You can also configure RADIUS accounting on the device to collect statistical data about the users logging in to or out of a LAN and send the data to a RADIUS accounting server.

-RADIUS authentication is a method of authenticating users who attempt to access the router or switch.
+RADIUS authentication is a method of authenticating users who attempt to access a network device.
+The following sections describe why you would use RADIUS and how to configure it.

 Why Use RADIUS

-The Junos OS supports two protocols for central authentication of users on multiple routers: RADIUS and TACACS+.
-We recommend RADIUS because it is a multivendor IETF standard, and its features are more widely accepted than those of TACACS+ or other proprietary systems.
+You (the network administrator) can use different protocols for the central authentication of users on network devices including RADIUS and TACACS+.
+We recommend RADIUS because it is a multivendor IETF standard and its features are more widely accepted than those of TACACS+ or other proprietary systems.
 In addition, we recommend using a one-time-password system for increased security, and all vendors of these systems support RADIUS.

 You should use RADIUS when your priorities are interoperability and performance: